Sukhveer97/ML-Projects/Object Detection/Project Diary.md

 I will be updating this file like a project diary as I work on this.

- * Project started - 16/07/20
+* Project started - 16/7/20
   - Looking into YOLO(You Only Look Once) which is a type of object detection CNN
+  - Tensorflow Lite read up
+* Research - 17/7/20
+  - Running inference with Tensorflow Lite, allowing my model to work in Android Studio
+  - How to convert my ML model into model.tflite